Australasian Society for Computers in Learning in Tertiary Education

 Timeline Estimates

-• February – Successful applicants are contacted
+• Mid-March – Successful applicants are contacted

-• November – End of year reports are due
+• November – End-of-year reports are due

-• December – ASCILITE conference
+• December – ASCILITE Conference

 Further Information